richiramone/super-list/NOTES.md

 ## Features and fixes

-apple icons + metadata fix
+Silent update (prende da local mentre scarica da api) Update after edit
 Border color by person
-Silent update (prende da local mentre scarica da api) Update after edit
-Domanda in giallo (carne?)
+Domanda in giallo (carne?) and ok button to confirm it
-Push notification after edit

 ## Notes